-To test an extension code please log in to your extension then dial the extension code.
+To test an extension code, please log in to your extension then dial the extension code.

 Troubleshooting

 You can troubleshoot the code for an extension code by viewing the Lineblocs call monitor.
 To view the latest error logs generated from your extension code: